 - To be honest, you won't "see it all" with just one airboat ride in Florida

-Most people are often surprised to learn that the Florida Everglades aren't just found in South Florida, but it actually starts as far north as the Kissimmee River.
-There are more than 350 different species of plant and wildlife that live in the Everglades, some harder to find than others.
+Most people are often surprised to learn that the Florida Everglades aren't just found in South Florida, but actually start as far north as the Kissimmee River.
+There are more than 350 different species of plants and wildlife that live in the Everglades, some harder to find than others.
 With that being said, it's important to know that you won't see everything on your first airboat ride.
 You'll have to go on multiple airboat rides to see everything that there is to see in the Everglades.
-For example, bald eagles are more likely to be found in Central Florida than South Florida due to the amount of forest and lakes providing a more stable, sustainable living environment to raise their young.
+For example, bald eagles are more likely to be found in Central Florida than South Florida due to the amount of forest and lakes providing a more stable, sustainable living environment for raising their young.

 #Protip: If there is a specific animal you want to see on an airboat ride, check out the Florida Fish and Wildlife website to see where you can spot specific animals.
 Then you'll be able to narrow down which airboat companies to research based on their location.

 - Don't be fooled – no two airboat tours in Florida are the same!